you915/Machine-learning-models-to-predict-credit-risk/README.md

 ## Accuracy Score, confusion matrix, and classification report for undersampling
 ![under_sam](Images/under_sam.JPG)

-## Accuracy Score, confusion matrix, and classification report for smoteenn
+## Accuracy Score, confusion matrix, and classification report for Combination (smoteenn)
 ![smoteenn](Images/smoteenn.JPG)

 Use the above to answer the following questions: